 The bedroom is generous in size and includes built in robes.
 The bathroom includes a shower over bath.

-- Parking - garage
+- Parking - on-street

 - Ironing board

 - Water kettle

 - Towels provided

 St Kilda is the main beach playground closest to the Melbourne city centre, on weekends Melburnians flock here to walk, cycle and skate along the palm-lined foreshore or to lounge in an outdoor café or cocktail bar – and take in the panoramic views of Port Phillip Bay.
 Away from the foreshore, you’ll find much of St Kilda’s activity concentrated in Fitzroy and Acland streets.
 Fitzroy Street is renowned for its cool cafes, restaurants and bars, with tables spilling onto the footpath, and is one of Melbourne’s most attractive eating and drinking streets.